 Since practically any diamond can be sent to a laboratory for a grading report, the sheer fact that it is a certified diamond does not automatically mean that it is anything specifically special.
 The grading data contained in the report will act as proof of whether or not the diamond is commercial grade, gem grade, or a grade below.

 Conversely, just because a diamond is not certified does not necessarily imply that it is somehow undesirable or of poor quality.
-Some diamond jewelers and dealers typically like to forgo the expenditure of a lab report to be able to sell the gem at an affordable rate.
+Some diamond jewelers and dealers typically like to forgo the expenditure of a lab report to be able to sell the gem at an affordable rate however I would avoid them at all costs unless you are an expert.

 This is particularly true with more commonplace commercial quality diamonds in medium to small sizes.
 High-quality diamonds in bigger sizes are often sent to the gem lab before they are even placed on the market.